HumanoPromedio/hello-world/README.md

 # hello-world
-I guess this is the bigging
+I guess this is the beginning